daronyondem/daron-english-blog/2017/What-Has-Azure-To-Offer-To-IoT-Developers.md

 ﻿---
-Title: What has Azure to Offer to IoT Developers
+Title: What has Azure to Offer to IoT Developers?
-PublishDate: 10/16/2017
+PublishDate: 16/10/2017
 IsActive: True
 MinutesSpent: 31
 Tags: IoT, Azure IoT Hub